Updates

 • Essay Topics: Digital equity, technology for future economies, global collaboration in science.

-Arguments FOR India's 6G Investment
+Arguments For India's 6G Investment

 India’s proactive investments in 6G aim to position the country as a global leader in next-gen communication technologies.
 The benefits include enhanced digital infrastructure, accelerated economic output, and expanded global partnerships, making it a strategic national priority.